RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Results

 \subsection{Results on simulated datasets}

 \begin{centering}

 \end{centering}

-From Table \ref{accures} we see that the proposed method provides better accuracy for all simulated datasets.
-The reported accuracy in each row is the average accuracy for ten instances of data generated using a particular method.
-The Standard deviation of accuracy is also reported (denoted as `Deviation').
-To understand the significance of results in Table \ref{accures}, we have also reported the results of paired $t-test$ in Table \ref{pairedtest}.
-The proposed method is compared with each of the seven other methods and corresponding $p-values$ have been reported in Table \ref{pairedtest}.
-Here we also notice that the proposed method provides significantly better accuracy ($p-value<0.01$) as compared to other methods for all types of simulated datasets used in the experiments.
+For simulated data, experiments are conducted with 10 different instances and the average (over 10 simulations) accuracy and corresponding standard deviation (denoted as "deviation") values are put in Table \ref{accures}.
+We see that the proposed method provides better accuracy for all simulated datasets.
+To understand the significance of results in Table \ref{accures}, we have also reported the corresponding results of paired $\textit{t-test}$ along with $\textit{p-values}$ in Table \ref{pairedtest}.
+Here we also notice that the proposed method provides significantly better accuracy ($\textit{p-value}<0.01$) as compared to other methods.

-It is seen from Table \ref{accures}, that the proposed algorithm provides much better results in terms of accuracy for two types of non-linear datasets.
-Unlike CBSC and other algorithms, the proposed method finds the biclusters accurately in-spite of the highly variable distribution of background observations as seen from the row ``Non-Linear 1''.
+It is seen from Table \ref{accures}, that the proposed algorithm provides higher accuracy for two types of non-linear datasets (``Non-linear 1'' and ``Non-linear 2'').
+Unlike CBSC and other algorithms, the proposed method finds the biclusters accurately in-spite of highly variable distribution of background observations as seen from the row ``Non-Linear 1''.
 Its accuracy for datasets containing bicluster based on highly non-monotonous data is also higher in comparison with other algorithms as seen from row ``Non-Linear 2''.
-The performance (in terms of accuracy) of different algorithms on these datasets is presented in Figure \ref{barNL} as bar graphs.
+The values of accuracy obtained using different algorithms on these datasets are presented in Figure \ref{barNL} as bar graphs, for better illustration.

-From Figure \ref{barTrans} and Table \ref{accures}, we find that the proposed method has better accuracy for ``Base'' dataset and all its transforms (``Scaled'', ..,``Permutations'' datasets).
+From Figure \ref{barTrans} and Table \ref{accures}, we find that the proposed method has better accuracy for ``Base'' dataset and all its transforms , i.e. ``Scaled'',...,``Permutations'' datasets.
 The proposed dataset also performs better than other algorithms on ``Normal'' and ``Noisy Normal'' data as seen from Figure \ref{barNormal}.
 It works better than other algorithms on datasets containing two overlapping clusters as seen in rows ``Overlap1'' and ``Overlap2'' of Table \ref{accures} and also in Figure \ref{barOverlap}.